Calf Canyon/Hermits Peak Fire becomes largest in New Mexico history at nearly 300,000 acres - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Haley Brink, Allison Chinchar and Theresa Waldrop contributed to this report.
+CNN’s Haley Brink, Allison Chinchar, Joseph Bonheim and Theresa Waldrop contributed to this report.

 Comments